-Most infant milks start with a base of cows’ milk or goats’ milk as skimmed or full-fat, liquid or powder, or using demineralised whey protein concentrates.
-Lactose or other carbohydrates, vegetable, fish and other oils, vitamins and minerals are all added to the milk base (Crawley and Westland, 2019).
+The majority of infant formula milks start with a base of cows’ milk protein, although a few contain goats’ milk protein.
+Lactose and other carbohydrates, vegetable, fish and other oils, vitamins and minerals are all added to the milk base (First Steps Nutrition Trust, no date).

-The basic components of any infant milk, regardless of the format (powder or ready-to-feed), are proteins, fats, carbohydrates, vitamins and minerals (Crawley and Westland, 2019).
+The basic components of any infant milk, regardless of whether they're powdered or ready-made, are proteins, fats, carbohydrates, vitamins and minerals.
 The major infant formula producers develop their own brands with a combination of each of these components.
-You can see a full list of constituents on the packaging for infant formula milk for babies (Crawley, 2018).
+You can see a full list of constituents on the packaging of infant formula milk for babies.

 Which formula milk nutrients are best?

-If a substance has proven benefits for your baby and can be added to infant formula, the law requires it to be added to all formula (Crawley, 2018).
+If a substance has proven benefits for your baby and can be added to infant formula, the law requires it to be added to all formula.
 So buying a more expensive brand of formula does not mean that your baby will grow or develop better than if you were buying a cheaper one.
-The basic nutritional profile of the majority of infant milks is actually very similar (NHS Choices, 2016; Crawley and Westland, 2019).
+The basic nutritional profile of the majority of infant milks is actually very similar (First Steps Nutrition Trust, 2020; 2021).

-In the UK, the ingredients in infant formula are strictly regulated and each manufacturer must follow strict national and EU guidelines on composition (Martin, 2016).
+In the UK, the ingredients in infant formula are strictly regulated and each manufacturer must follow strict national and EU guidelines on composition (Department of Health, 2013).
 Formula producers have to add formula milk components in accordance with the regulatory framework of the Infant Formula and Follow-on Formula Regulations 2007.
 They also have to comply with any relevant changes to those regulations and to regulations around foods for special medical purposes (First Steps Nutrition Trust, 2020).

 Which formula milk is best?

 The answer to this question is that there is no 'best' type of formula.
-For a healthy, full-term baby, it really doesn’t matter which brand you choose.
-They all make various claims and have different ingredients.
-Yet regardless of their cost, like we said, all brands have to meet the same nutritional and safety standards and have a relatively similar composition (Martin, 2016; Crawley, 2018).
+For a healthy, full-term baby, it really doesn’t matter which brand or type you choose.
+While manufacturers make different claims about their products, regardless of their cost, all brands have to meet the same nutritional and safety standards and have a relatively similar composition (First Steps Nutrition Trust, 2021).

 First Steps Nutrition Trust is an independent organisation, which has more information here on the different brands of formula milk available in the UK and their ingredients.
-We also have an article here about the different types of formula milk.
+First Steps Nutrition Trust also has information on the claims about formula milks that manufacturers make.

 Can I change the formula my baby has?

-Traditionally, parents were advised to stick to one brand, but there’s no good evidence that changing does any harm (NHS Choices, 2016; Crawley, 2018).
+Traditionally, parents were advised to stick to one brand, but there’s no good evidence that changing does any harm or good (NHS, 2019a).
 You can try different formulas to see which your baby might prefer in case the small variations in ingredients have an effect.

-As manufacturers sometimes change ingredients slightly from batch to batch, it may be that one brand no longer agrees with your baby.
-Do talk to your healthcare professional if you’d like to change brands (NHS, 2016).
-A few babies may do better with a special formula instead of the regular kind but this needs medical advice.
+As manufacturers sometimes change ingredients slightly from batch to batch, it may be that one brand no longer agrees with your baby (NHS, 2019a).

 Is formula vegetarian or vegan?

-Soya-based formulas are suitable for vegetarians but are not recommended for babies under six months old except under medical supervision (Crawley and Westfield, 2019).
-There are currently no infant milks suitable for vegans in the UK as even those without animal proteins contain vitamin D from sheep’s wool (First Steps Nutrition Trust, 2021).
+Soya-based formulas are suitable for vegetarians, but are not recommended for babies under six months old except under medical supervision (NHS, 2019a).
+There are currently no infant milks suitable for vegans in the UK because even those without animal proteins contain vitamin D from sheep’s wool (First Steps Nutrition Trust, 2021).

-It is recommended that those who follow a vegan diet breastfeed throughout the first year of life and can move their children onto a non-animal milk at one year of age (Crawley and Westfield, 2019).
-Parents who want to bring up their children as vegans should seek medical advice to ensure their nutritional needs are being met (Crawley and Westfield, 2019).
+It is recommended that those who follow a vegan diet breastfeed throughout their baby's first year of life.
+They can move their children onto a non-animal milk at one year of age.
+Parents who want to bring up their children as vegans should seek medical advice to ensure their nutritional needs are being met (First Steps Nutrition Trust, 2021).

 How does formula milk compare to breastmilk for my baby’s health?

-When formula is prepared safely, it provides babies with the nutrients they need to grow and develop (Martin, 2016; Crawley and Westfield, 2019).
-Yet formula milk cannot offer many of the same health benefits as breastfeeding, such as protection from infections and other illnesses (Martin, 2016).
-This is because living cells, hormones and friendly bacteria, which change continuously to meet the baby’s needs.
-And this cannot be replicated by a man-made process (Crawley, 2018).
+When formula is prepared safely, it provides babies with the nutrients they need to grow and develop (Martin et al, 2016).
+Yet formula milk cannot offer many of the same health benefits as breastfeeding, such as protection from infections and other illnesses.
+This is because breastmilk contains living cells, hormones and friendly bacteria, which change continuously to meet the baby’s needs.
+And this cannot be replicated by a man-made process (First Steps Nutrition Trust, 2020).